-At least 69 killed as magnitude 5.6 quake hits western Nepal
+At least 119 killed as magnitude 5.6 quake hits western Nepal

 Quake struck the Jajarkot district late on Friday night bringing brick houses crumbling to the ground.

-At least 69 people have been killed and dozens injured after a strong earthquake hit the west of Nepal.
+At least 119 people have been killed and 100 others injured after a strong earthquake hit the west of Nepal.

 The shallow quake struck at 11:47pm (18:02 GMT) on Friday around the western area of Jajarkot, a hilly district about 500 kilometres (310 miles) west of the capital, Kathmandu, that is home to about 190,000 people.